OpenCilk/www.opencilk.org/src/doc/users-guide/build-opencilk-from-source.md

 ## Obtaining the OpenCilk source code (detailed instructions)

 Clone the OpenCilk compiler, runtime, and productivity-tool repositories.
-The Cheetah runtime and OpenCilk tool repositories must be cloned into sub-directories of the OpenCilk project directory:
+The Cheetah runtime and OpenCilk tool repositories must be cloned into specific subdirectories of the OpenCilk project directory:

 ```shell-session
 $ git clone -b opencilk/v2.0 https://github.com/OpenCilk/opencilk-project